jegot/frankAInstein/README.md

 ## Overview

 frankAInstein is a comprehensive educational tool that breaks down the complex process of AI image generation into understandable, visual steps.
-The application uses Stable Diffusion models to transform user images into different artistic styles while providing real-time visualization of each step in the process.
+The application uses Stable Diffusion combined with fine-tuned LoRA adapters to transform user images into different styles while providing real-time visualization of each step in the process.

 ## Educational Purpose